-Amortization expense for the years ended December 31, 2023, 2022 and 2021 was \$3,269, \$3,123 and \$1,977, respectively, and is included in operating expenses in the consolidated statements of operations and comprehensive income (loss).
-For the year ended December 31, 2023, there were no additions to intangible assets.
-For the year ended December 31, 2022, all additions to intangible assets were from acquisitions.
+Amortization expense for the years ended December 31, 2024 and 2023 was \$6,281 and \$3,269, respectively, and is included in cost of goods sold and in operating expenses in the consolidated statements of operations.
+For the year ended December 31, 2024, all additions to intangible assets were related to acquisitions.